A Christmas Carol (2009 film): Production

-After making The Polar Express (2004), Robert Zemeckis stated that he "fell in love with digital theater" and tried finding an avenue in order to use the format again.
-He eventually decided that an adaptation of Charles Dickens's A Christmas Carol would be an opportunity to achieve this.
+After making The Polar Express (2004), Robert Zemeckis stated that he "fell in love with digital theater" and tried finding an avenue to use the format again.
+He eventually decided that an adaptation of Charles Dickens's A Christmas Carol.
+In Prose.
+Being a Ghost Story of Christmas would be an opportunity to achieve this.
 Upon rereading the story, he realized that "the story has never been realized in a way that it was actually imagined by Charles Dickens as he wrote it," as well as that "it's as if he wrote this story to be a movie because it's so visual and so cinematic."
 Zemeckis has stated previously that A Christmas Carol is one of his favorite stories dealing with time travel.
-Carrey has described the film as "a classical version of A Christmas Carol […] There are a lot of vocal things, a lot of physical things, I have to do.
-Not to mention doing the accents properly, the English, Irish accents […] I want it to fly in the UK.
+Ebenezer Scrooge actor Jim Carrey has described the film as "a classical version of A Christmas Carol [...]
+There are a lot of vocal things, a lot of physical things, I have to do.
+Not to mention doing the accents properly, the English, Irish accents [...]
+I want it to fly in the UK.
 I want it to be good and I want them to go, 'Yeah, that's for real.'
 We were very true to the book.
 It's beautiful.
 It's an incredible film."

-Disney partnered with Amtrak to promote the film with a special nationwide train tour, starting in May 2009 and visiting 40 cities, finishing in New York in November.
+The Walt Disney Company partnered with Amtrak to promote the film with a special nationwide exhibition train tour, starting at Los Angeles in May 2009 and visiting 40 cities, finishing in New York City in November.

+Soundtrack

+The film's music was composed, orchestrated and conducted by Alan Silvestri and performed by the Hollywood Studio Symphony.
+The film's music was also orchestrated by William Ross, Conrad Pope and John Ashton Thomas and performed by London Voices and The Hollywood Studio Symphony.
+Much of the film's music was based on traditional Christmas carols such as "God Rest You Merry, Gentlemen", "Deck the Halls", "O Come, All Ye Faithful", "Hark!
+The Herald Angels Sing" and "Joy to the World".
+The film's theme song, titled "God Bless Us Everyone", was written by Glen Ballard and Alan Silverstri and performed by Italian classical crossover tenor Andrea Bocelli.
+The film's soundtrack album was recorded in 2009 at The Newman Scoring Stage in Los Angeles, California.
+The film's soundtrack album was also released on 3 November 2009 by Walt Disney Records.

+"Present" by JUJU is the theme song for the Japanese version.